fir3wa1-k3r/DevJournal/_posts/2018-09-22-Olympus-writeup.md

 > The machine was also vulnerable for ssh user enumeration vulnerability.
 For more information please check [here](https://www.exploit-db.com/exploits/45233/)<br>

 Now we login into ssh as the user icarus using `$ssh icarus@10.10.10.83 -p 2222` with the password `Too_cl0se_to_th3_Sun`.
-As we get into the machine and enumerate the files in the home directory we can see a file called `help_of_the_gods.txt` which showed us the whole new path towards conquering this machine.
+As we get into the machine and enumerate the files in the home directory we can see a file called `help_of_the_gods.txt` which showed us the whole new path towards conquering this machine.<br>

 <p align="center">
   <img width="654" height="305" src="https://fir3wa1-k3r.github.io/imgs/olympus_9.png">
 </p>